 FDAzar law firm filed a class-action lawsuit on August 8, 2019.
 The case is still in process and being decided by The Honorable Terrence W. Boyle.
 The law firm is encouraging anyone who was a victim of the Epic Games data breach is asked to contact an attorney at the law firm for assistance.

-Can My Information From Fortnite Be Used for Identity Theft?
+Can My Information From Epic Games Security Breach Be Used for Identity Theft?

 Yes, the account information stolen from Fortnite hack and sold on the dark web can be used to steal your identity.
 Once the hackers had your email address, they may have sent you a phishing email that looked like it came from Fortnite but did not.
 Many players also had their credit card information stolen.
 It doesn’t take much for thieves to steal your identity.